kevincoakley/sharing-jupyter-notebooks/Quick-Start-Guide-for-Sharing-Jupyter-Notebooks.md

-1. Install Docker Engine, it can be downloaded for free for Windows[^8], macOS[^9] and Linux[^10].
+1. Install Docker Engine, it can be downloaded for free for Windows[^10], macOS[^11] and Linux[^12].

 2. Open a terminal or command prompt window.
-3. Install repo2docker: `pip install jupyter-repo2docker`
+3. Install repo2docker:

+    ```
+    pip install jupyter-repo2docker
+    ```

 4. Go to the Jupyter notebook project directory.
-5. Create and launch the Jupyter notebook project: `jupyter-repo2docker .`
+5. Create and launch the Jupyter notebook project:

+    ```
+    jupyter-repo2docker .
+    ```

 6. Copy and paste the URL printed by Jupyter when it is done loading.

 **4.3 Share Jupyter Notebook with GitHub**

-GitHub is a service for public software development and version control based around the git[^11] version control system.
+GitHub is a service for public software development and version control based around the git[^13] version control system.
 GitHub is the most popular service for sharing Jupyter notebooks despite GitHub’s focus on software developers.
 GitHub’s web interface makes it easy for novice developers to share their software without having to learn the git version control system.
 Use the following steps to share your Jupyter notebooks on GitHub.

 1. Create a GitHub account by going to [https://github.com/join](https://github.com/join).
-2. Create new public GitHub repository[^12].
+2. Create new public GitHub repository[^14].

-3. Drag and drop all of the Jupyter notebook project to upload[^13] to GitHub.
+3. Drag and drop all of the Jupyter notebook project to upload[^15] to GitHub.
 Ignore the recommendation to create a new branch and commit directly to the master branch.

 4. View the publicly available Jupyter notebook project at [http://github.com/username/repo-name/](http://github.com/username/repo-name/).